nzwulfin/atomic-site/source/docs/vagrant_installation.md

 You can reconnect with `vagrant ssh`, stop the VM with `vagrant halt`, or terminate the VM with `vagrant destroy`.

 ## Next steps
 With an Atomic host up and running as a virtual machine, let's take a look at a few typical things we'd do.
+Or head over to the [Getting Started Guide](http://www.projectatomic.io/docs/gettingstarted/) and set up a new cluster.

 ### Update your Atomic host
 First of all, it's a good practice to always update your Atomic host.
 The nature of updates via `rpm-ostree` means that you can easily roll back from OS updates should a problem be discovered.